amirbattle/Normal-Write-up/README.md

 **Author:** Amir Battle
 # Overview
 Normal.v was written in verilog code.
 After anyalyzing the code, you can see that some variables are assigned very large hex values.
-These variables are then put into a sequence of nor gates with the final output being the flag.
-To handle this I wrote a simple python script that emulated the sequence of nor gates in normal.v
+These variables are then put into a sequence of nor operations with the final output being the flag.
+To handle this I wrote a simple python script that emulated the sequence of nor operations in normal.v

 ```python
 c1 = 0x44940e8301e14fb33ba0da63cd5d2739ad079d571d9f5b987a1c3db2b60c92a3